kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 If disabled, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in the instance names.
+If `UseWildcardsExpansion` is set to true, wildcards can be used in instance name and counter name .
+Partial wildcard (e.g. `chrome*`) is supported only in instance name on Windows Vista and newer.

+On localized Windows, returned counters will be also localized.

+It also returns instance indexes in instance names.

+If set to `false`, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in instance names.

 Example:
 `UseWildcardsExpansion=true`